openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

           Desktop Environment](http://genek.net/wordpress/)

-**Author™s note: **
+**Authorâ€™s note: **

 most of the screenshots contained herein were taken from the KDE release announcement.
         Thanks to KDE for making these pics available for re-use.

 **Ancient History: **

-It™s been three years, and it™s still hard to put the KDE 4.0 debacle behind me.
+Itâ€™s been three years, and itâ€™s still hard to put the KDE 4.0 debacle behind me.
 I was
         running KDE 3.5 on Debian stable happy as a clam, and then one fine day in January of 2008 the KDE folks dumped their brand-new, completely re-vamped desktop environment into our laps.
-I couldn™t get it for Debian so I installed another distro just to check it out¦ and used it for less than 24 hours.
+I couldnâ€™t get it for Debian so I installed another distro just to check it outâ€¦ and used it for less than 24 hours.
 I could see what they were trying to do, and there were some good ideas there, but the implementation was so unbelievably bad that I missed out on the next two releases altogether.
-I didn™t try KDE 4.x again until January of last year, when I installed Debian testing with the KDE 4.3 desktop.
+I didnâ€™t try KDE 4.x again until January of last year, when I installed Debian testing with the KDE 4.3 desktop.
 It was great!
 Since then KDE has gone from strength to strength.
 KDE 4.4 was mature and stable, and KDE 4.5 added polish and finesse.
 KDE 4.6, released a little over a week ago, ups the ante once again. (...)